Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 - Delay: (Weapon's base Speed)/2
 - Type: Blunt

 Effects: Your weapon gains, or increases its existing Stun, by the Delay provided by this technique, along with +0.5 to your PDB per point of Delay, to a maximum of double your PDB.
-If you miss with this technique, its Speed is increased by 6.
+If you miss with this technique, its Speed is increased by 3.

+#### --( Kousanami - Cross Wave )--
+A simple but elegant technique, the user brings their weapon up in a sequence of diagonal slashes.
+It gets its name from the rising swings and the figure-eight motion which is both efficient and simple to perform.

+- Stamina: As Weapon + 5
+- Damage: As Weapon
+- Speed: 15 + (weapon's Speed)/2
+- Type: Melee; Slashing

+Effects: Cross Wave has only a single Accuracy, and is treated as one attack.
+However, if the opponent uses a defense where they roll for a result (such as dodge or parry), they must roll twice.
+If the attack hits the first defense, that roll is used to determine how much partial defense, if any, is applied.
+If the second defense also fails (partial defense being ignored for this purpose), your attack's dice damage is tripled (from, for example, 5d8 to 5d8*3).
+If the attack misses against your opponent's first defensive roll, make the second roll.
+If it hits, this attack deals damage as a regular attack with your weapon (with the higher Speed associated with this technique).
+Using a two-handed weapon with this technique increases the Stamina cost by an additional +5.

 #### --( Kusari no Hebi - Chain Serpent )--
 With sufficient practice, the user can throw their chain weapon in such a way that it ricochets to strike their opponent multiple times, hitting and disarming them or tripping them at the same time, tugging on the chain to redirect it.